6110-sp25/6110-sp25.github.io/_pages/class-tools/setup.md

 ## ARM Environments

-If you have an ARM environment, you will likely not be able to install an x86-64 Linux VM with VMware/VirtualBox.
+If you have an ARM environment, you can install an x86-64 Linux VM using [OrbStack](https://orbstack.dev/).
 If you are using a recent (M1/M2) Mac, [Rosetta 2](https://support.apple.com/en-us/HT211861) should allow you to run x86-64 programs.
+You can manually run a command in emulation mode using `arch -x86_64 <program>` (this is helpful for calling an x86-64 `gcc/clang` on your assembly output).
 If you are using another ARM environment without the ability to emulate x86-64 programs, you can develop on Athena.
 In either case, you may be able to use QEMU or equivalent to run an x86-64 Linux.

 It is your responsibility to ensure that your compiler is entirely compatible with the x86 grading environment -- you can test this on Athena.
 If you are having issues, please contact the TAs.